-"The cabin is what really elevates the Golf over mainstream rivals like the Ford Focus.
+"The cabin is what really elevates the Volkswagen Golf over mainstream rivals like the Ford Focus.
 Even the most affordable Life trim has an interior that feels like a totally classy affair, with chrome dash inserts and quality materials."

 Some buyers are apprehensive about digital dials - and rightly so.
 They can sometimes overload you with information, when all you want is to know how fast you’re going.
 Fortunately, the Golf’s system is excellent.
 It has crystal clear graphics and you can choose from a number of different displays, allowing you to choose which suits you best.
-It’s easily customised, too.
+It’s easily customisable, too.

 The Golf is a very easy car to get comfortable in.
 The front seats are very supportive, with manual lumbar adjustment across the range, and there’s plenty of adjustment in the seats and steering wheel.
 Indeed - we were surprised how far the steering wheel could be pulled towards the driver.
 It’s great if you’ve got long legs and short arms.

 Quality and finish